The Impact of Australian Immigration Policies on the Trades Sector

 Rights of Immigrants Given by the Australian Government

-In Australia, all workers, including immigrants working in the trade sector, are entitled to the same fundamental workplace rights and protections, irrespective of their citizenship or visa status.
+In Australia, all workers, including immigrants working in the trade sector, are entitled to the same fundamental workplace rights and protections, irrespective of their Australian citizenship or visa status.
 These rights are safeguarded under Australian workplace laws and cannot be overridden by any contracts or agreements.

 Fair Work Ombudsman